turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 ## 1.1 Configure your server

+1. Disable Hyperthreading (HT) in your BIOS.
+In all our servers HT is always disabled.
-We recommend you to start with a fresh installation of OS (either RHEL or Ubuntu).
-You have to install realtime kernel on your operating system.
-Based on your operating system you can search how to install realtime kernel.
-Once the realtime kernel is installed then you have to change the boot arguments.
+2. We recommend you to start with a fresh installation of OS (either RHEL or Ubuntu).
+You have to install realtime kernel on your OS (Operating System).
+Based on your OS you can search how to install realtime kernel.
+3. Once the realtime kernel is installed then you have to change the boot arguments.
 You can use `tuned` command for this or you can do it manually via re-building the grub.

-In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different numa nodes.
+In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different number of numa nodes.
 Be careful in isolating the CPUs in your environment.

-**NOTE**: The default OAI 7.2 configuration file requires isolated CPU 0-2 for DPDK/ORAN, CPU 6 for `ru_thread` and CPU 8 for `L1_rx_thread`.
+**NOTE**: The default OAI 7.2 configuration file requires isolated CPU 0,2,4 for DPDK/libXRAN, CPU 6 for `ru_thread` and CPU 8 for `L1_rx_thread`.

 ### 1.1.1 RHEL 9.2